 • If your platelet count is lower than 50,000 platelets/mcL, your dosage will be increased by 1 mcg/kg.

 Once your platelet count is stable at a level that’s right for you, your weekly dose of Nplate will stay the same.
-At this point, your platelet count will usually only be checked once a month.
+At this point, you will likely have a platelet count check only once per month.

 The maximum weekly dosage of Nplate is 10 mcg/kg.
 However, most people reach and maintain stable platelet counts of about 50,000 platelets/mcL with a weekly dosage that’s lower than this.
-If after 4 weeks of treatment at the maximum dose, you don’t reach a platelet level that helps you avoid major bleeding, your doctor will recommend that you stop using Nplate.
+After 4 weeks of treatment at the maximum dose, if you don’t reach a platelet level that helps you avoid major bleeding, your doctor will recommend that you stop using Nplate.

 Pediatric dosage

 The dosage of Nplate to treat ITP in children is the same as it is for adults.
-For more information, see the section titled “Dosage for ITP,” which is located just above.
+For more information, see the “Dosage for ITP” section above.

-Note: Keep in mind that there’s one additional consideration for children’s Nplate dosing.
-Children using the drug should be weighed every 12 weeks.
-This helps to make sure their dosage, which is based on their body weight, stays correct over the course of treatment when the children may be growing.
+Keep in mind that there’s one additional consideration for children’s Nplate dosing for ITP.
+Because they’re growing, children using the drug should be weighed every 12 weeks.
+This helps ensure that their dosage, which is based on their body weight, is correct over the course of treatment.

 What if I miss a dose?

-If you miss an appointment to have your weekly injection of Nplate, call your healthcare provider’s office as soon as possible.
-The medical staff will help reschedule your appointment.
+If you’re taking Nplate for ITP and you miss an appointment to have your weekly injection, call your healthcare professional’s office as soon as possible.
+The medical staff will reschedule your appointment.

 To help make sure that you don’t miss a dose, try setting a reminder on your phone.